aryklein/docs/docker/docker-cheat-sheet.rst

     root@CONTAINER_HOSTNAME:/# ls /data
     root@CONTAINER_HOSTNAME:/#

-It will creates a `/data` directory inside the container and this directory will live outside the Union File System and directly accessible on the host.
-Any files that the image held inside the /data  directory will be copied into the volume.
+It will creates a docker volume and a `/data` directory inside the container and this directory will live outside the Union File System and directly accessible on the host.
+Any files that the image held inside the `/data`  directory will be copied into the volume.

 The same effect can be achieved using the VOLUME statement in a Dockerfile: